michaelpq/michaelpq.github.io/resume/index.markdown

 with new
   * Conception of heat materials.
   * Creation of cooling designs for electronic package cooled by low-speed airflow (patented).
-Work in Japanese
+Work in Japanese.

 ### June 2006-August 2006